-The white beam from the cold neutron source is cleaned of contamination with high energy neutrons and gammas using an "optical filter".
+The white beam from the cold neutron source is cleaned of high energy neutron and gamma ray contamination using an "optical filter".
 This is basically a bent guide which ensures that there is no line of sight from the source to points beyond the local shutter.

-A cooled graphite filter removes short wavelength (~ 0.5 Å) neutrons that remain in the beam, permitting measurements at wavelengths down to almost 1.5 Å.
+A cooled graphite filter removes short wavelength (~0.5 Å) neutrons that remain in the beam, permitting measurements at wavelengths down to roughly 1.5 Å.